theandrew168/bronzebeard/README.md

 A simple, standalone [assembler](https://github.com/theandrew168/bronzebeard/blob/master/bronzebeard/asm.py) is the centerpiece.
 It has been written in order to be free from large, complex toolchains.
 This keeps the project portable, minimal, and easy to understand.

+## Devices
-At the moment, Bronzebeard only targets the [Longan Nano](https://www.seeedstudio.com/Sipeed-Longan-Nano-RISC-V-GD32VF103CBT6-Development-Board-p-4205.html) and the [Wio Lite](https://www.seeedstudio.com/Wio-Lite-RISC-V-GD32VF103-p-4293.html).
+At the moment, Bronzebeard has only been used to target the [Longan Nano](https://www.seeedstudio.com/Sipeed-Longan-Nano-RISC-V-GD32VF103CBT6-Development-Board-p-4205.html) and the [Wio Lite](https://www.seeedstudio.com/Wio-Lite-RISC-V-GD32VF103-p-4293.html).
-However, there are plans to broaden support to also include [HiFive1 Rev B](https://www.sifive.com/boards/hifive1-rev-b).
+There are plans to test on additional RISC-V boards such as the [HiFive1 Rev B](https://www.sifive.com/boards/hifive1-rev-b) in the future.

 ## Documentation
 Most of the surface-level documentation for Bronzebeard lives right here in this README.